lorenzifrancesco/survival-phd-physics/README.md

 # Topics
 ## Before starting the Ph.D
 ### Research groups at DFA UniPd
-The research in our Department is conducted in a wide variety of areas of Physics.
-The main research areas, with contact people, are given in this link http://www.dfa.unipd.it/en/research/research-areas-and-groups/.
+Research in our department is carried out in many different areas of physics.
+The main research areas, with contact persons, are given in this link http://www.dfa.unipd.it/en/research/research-areas-and-groups/.

 ### Usual calendar
 The three-years period of the Ph.D. course is divided in three academic years.
 At the end of each academic year (occuring around September), an **[admission exam](#admissionExam) to the next year** has to be given at the end of the first and the second year.